Domestic applications

 Real-world experience

-Build your skills and confidence working with patients and using health-care equipment in our Health Sciences experiential learning labs.
+Build your skills and confidence working with patients and using health-care equipment in our simulation labs.
 A three-week practicum built into the program lets you apply what you’ve learned and gives practical experience you can add to your resumé.

 Flexible ways to study

-Designed to be flexible, the Certificate in Medical Office Administration offers full-time and part-time studies through a combination of in-person and online classes.
+Designed to be flexible, this certificate program offers full-time and part-time studies through a combination of in-person and online classes.
 This flexibility ensures that you can balance work and other commitments while you study.

 Excellent job prospects